 Data request command

-The data request command is sent by a device to request data from the PAN coordinator or a coordinator.
+The data request command is sent by a device to request data from another PD.

-There are three cases for which this command is sent.
-On a beacon-enabled PAN, this command shall be sent by a device when macAutoRequest is equal to TRUE and a beacon frame indicating that data are pending for that device is received from its coordinator.
-The coordinator indicates pending data in its beacon frame by adding the address of the recipient of the data to the Address List field.
-This command shall also be sent when instructed to do so by the next higher layer on reception of the MLME-POLL.request primitive.
-In addition, a device may send this command to the coordinator macResponseWaitTime after the acknowledgment to an association request command.
+There are two cases for which this command is sent.
+This command shall be sent when instructed to do so by the next higher layer on reception of the MLME-POLL.request primitive.
+In addition, a PD may send this command to another PD macResponseWaitTime after the acknowledgment to an peering request command.

-All devices shall be capable of transmitting this command, although an RFD is not required to be capable of receiving it.
+All PDs shall be capable of transmitting this command..

 The data request command shall be formatted as illustrated in Figure 53.